fisheryv/lobe-chat/docs/Deployment/Environment-Variable.md

 # Environment Variables

-LobeChat provides additional configuration options during deployment, which can be set using environment variables
+PlanChat provides additional configuration options during deployment, which can be set using environment variables

 #### TOC